 Reflecting back to my childhood, I used to be the child that hosts the other kids at play and whenever the day was boring I would wonder what the other kids were doing and go all out to seek them.
 Back in secondary school, having held class captain roles from primary school, I remember being able to interact with every single member of my class.
 Be you the “biggest boy/ girl” in class or the one that thinks he/she is a nobody, we would always find a common ground to get along or mess with each other (haha!).

 University (and adulthood) showed up and I had become a lot more “careful” and mindful of my associations, while that might have seemed quite boring, it taught me a lot more about life.
 I still had that personality but it was reserved for intentional friendship and nothing more.

-Now, learning more and discovering myself: my strengths, weaknesses, passions and life principles, social media aside (I still suck at keeping in touch!
-Working on that :D), I have begun to explore meaningful interactions with people where I work and whenever I have the opportunity to be around people.
+Now, learning more and discovering myself: my strengths, weaknesses, passions and life principles, I have begun to explore meaningful interactions with people where I work and whenever I have the opportunity to be around people.
 I enjoy observing the diversity in human nature: every man/woman is unique, there is something different about everyone, therefore different strokes for different folks.

 Well have you read that book by Dale Carnegie- How to Win Friends and Influence People?
 I have but this is not an excerpt, this is my version 🙂